 The Federal and Provincial governments are providing funding to make homeownership affordable for low and moderate-income renter households by providing down payment assistance in the form of a forgivable loan.

 Eligible homes may be either a new build or a resale .

 Funding will be provided to eligible households upon receipt of a fully executed Agreement of Purchase and Sale until all funding is depleted for the County.

-The Agreement of Purchase and Sale must be current with a closing date of at least 45 days from the date of submitting the application.
-Please check with the Housing Programs Coordinator to determine the status of funding still available.
+The Agreement of Purchase and Sale must be current with a closing date of at minimum 45 days from the date of submitting a completed application with all required supporting documentation.
+Please check with the Housing Programs Coordinator to determine the status of funding availability.